 Did You Know..?

-Eight students took courses at Dartmouth this fall.
+Eight students took courses at Dartmouth last fall.
 These classes were:

 For more information on how LHS students are taking advantage of Extended Learning Opportunities, click here.